 Apply for probate by post

-The form you need to fill in depends on if the person left a will or not.
+The form you need to fill in depends on whether the person left a will or not.

 You need to pay before you send the form.